 I love this idea for Spring and Summer.
 One sure way to get the birds into your garden!

-If you don’t have a large tree to hang your creations from, you can build your own tree using the plant pot, sand, cut-off branches, and bricks.
-Use unsalted and un-buttered popcorn and thread it onto the garden wire to make “nibble rings”.
+If you don’t have a large tree to hang your creations from, you can build your own tree using a plant pot, sand, cut-off branches, and bricks.
+Use unsalted, unbuttered popcorn and thread it onto the garden wire to make “nibble rings”.
 You can also thread apple slices onto the garden wire for a fruity treat.
-Slice up the oranges into rings, make a mixture out of the lard, flour, oats, and birdseed fill the rings, and thread onto the wire (exact proportions in the book).
+Slice the oranges into rings, make a mixture of lard, flour, oats, and birdseed, fill the rings, and thread them onto the wire (exact proportions in the book).

 You can hang these from your made tree or from a tree in your garden.
-Colorful and pretty!
+Colourful and pretty!

 3. Setting Up Camp